Abhijeet8901/XPlainVerse-ACMChallenge/baselines/README.md

 | Qwen3-VL-8B-XPlainVerse | 0.713070 | 0.749027 | 0.677412 | 0.682438 | 0.560891 | 0.645974 | 0.661693 |
 | InternVL3.5-14B-XPlainVerse | 0.624027 | 0.668991 | 0.665358 | 0.672473 | 0.563061 | 0.639649 | 0.652504 |

+`Simple Overall` is computed as `0.7 * Simple BERT F1 + 0.3 * Simple SLE Norm`.
+`Explanation Score` is computed as `(Complex BERT F1 + Simple Overall) / 2`.

+These validation results use complex BERT F1 for the complex explanation score.
+The optional LLM-based entity and evidence metrics in the evaluation code are retained for additional analysis, but they are not included in the baseline table above.